lorenzobellino/Game-of-life/README.md

-# snake
+#GAME OF LIFE

-simple game of snake created using p5.js
+game of life created using p5.js